 The travel case is not as durable as the ear monitors themselves, so will at some point need replacing

-- Four high-definition drivers provide extended high-end clarity and unparalleled low-end performance for a state-of-the-art listening experience
+- STRIKING FULL-RANGE SOUND - Full range sound from a four high-definition drivers provide extended high-end clarity and unparalleled low-end performance for a state-of-the-art listening experience.
+Three-way system configuration for dedicated low, mid and high frequency distribution.

 2. Sennheiser IE 800